opencomputeproject/SAI/doc/sai-ptf/warmboot.md

 6. Nice to be able to automate the whole process
 7. Nice to be able to reuse all the functionality testcases

-## SAI warm reboot feature points
+## SAI warm reboot key features
-### Containerized test environment
+- Containerized test environment

   Lightweight docker which can be easily deployed in DUT to satisfy testing pexpose

-### Expose SAI local API as RPC APIs
+- Expose SAI local API as RPC APIs

    Lightweight docker contains the RPC server which can expose the SAI interface to invoke the SAI interface remotely

-### Open interface for test stage control (support manual or tools)
+- Open interface for test stage control (support manual or tools)

   Human readable file to control the cases running stage, which can be used by automaticatic tools or manual test

-### One tag only to Upgrade existing test cases - @warm_test
+- One tag only to Upgrade existing test cases - @warm_test

   Just need add ``@warm_test`` to enable the warm reboot tests, then you can use the output file to control the whole process for warm reboot.

-### Automated whole process with SONiC-MGMT
+- Automated whole process with SONiC-MGMT

   SONiC-MGMT can control DUT side and control the whole Test process automatically, from test environment setup, warm reboot configurations, warm reboot process.

-## Warm reboot on SAI-PTF Automatic structure
+## Warm reboot structure
 SAI-PTF Automatic, we seperate the whole system into two components, they are
  - SAI PTF v2
  - SONiC MGMT